OpenLLT/makerpnp/KnownIssues.md

 Don't mark placements as placed/skipped before the task is started.

+### Tricky to re-arrange phases by dragging and dropping

+Due to usability issues with egui_ltreeview, it's not clear where you can drop items from the tree views.

+#### Workaround

+* Close child nodes before attempting to re-arranging siblings.
+* Try the operation in reverse, e.g. instead of dragging a middle item below the last item, drag the last item up.

 ### Phase ordering is not checked when starting tasks.

 #### Workaround